-Melanie Chikofsky has had a long and varied career as an artist and educator.
-Initially she sought out classes, first in ceramics, then in a specialized art program at the secondary school level, followed by studies at Sheridan College School of Design, all contributing to a wide-ranging passion for art that also informed her zeal for teaching.
+Melanie Chikofsky’s long and varied career as an artist/educator began in childhood.
+Her first forays where in ceramics until she attended a specialized art program at the secondary school level, followed by studies at Sheridan College School of Design, all contributing to a wide-ranging passion for art that also informed her zeal for teaching.

-After graduation, Chikofsky found herself designing high fashion hats that were seen in the pages of Harper’s Bazaar, runways of Tokyo, the Inner Circle at Ascot, as well as in such fashion shows as Linda Lundstrom and Pat McDonagh.
-She also produced jewellery and other accessories for the body and home for high end retail locations, all in an effort to support her passion for the fine arts.
+After graduation, Chikofsky made high fashion hats that were seen in the pages of Harper’s Bazaar, on runways in Tokyo, at the Inner Circle at Ascot, and numerous fashion shows for Toronto designers.
+Melanie produced a jewellery line that sold across Canada and accessories for the body and home for high end retail locations, all in an effort to support her passion for the fine arts, especially sculpture.

-In her mid thirties Melanie had a skiing accident that had her in and out of hospitals.
+In her mid-thirties Melanie had an accident that resulted in a number of reconstructive surgeries spanning nearly 2 decades.
 During this difficult period, she taught art to elementary school students in the Toronto inner city, where a lack of funding sparked an inventive and resourceful approach to both her teaching and her art.

 The vicissitudes of life have continued to shape Chikofsky as an artist.
-Since 2000, she has been the Director and Lead Instructor at the Al Green Sculpture Studio School.
-Working with adults has propelled the acquisition of new technical skills that have had a profound impact on her current art practice.
+Since 2000, she has been the Director and Lead Instructor at the Al Green Sculpture Studio School, where teaching adults sculpture has propelled the acquisition of many new technical skills that have had a profound impact on her current art practice

-Chikofsky has been exhibiting her art since 1983, primarily in group and solo exhibitions, In 2019, she was awarded a sponsored award for ”Relic I” by The Japanese Paper Place, and in 2008, Melanie was awarded “Best in Show Award” for “Threadbare” at the juried Ontario Society of Artists exhibitions.
+Chikofsky has been exhibiting her art since 1983, primarily in group and solo exhibitions, In 2019, she was awarded a sponsored award for ”Relic I” by The Japanese Paper Place, and in 2008, Melanie was awarded “Best in Show Award” for “Threadbare” both from juried Ontario Society of Artists exhibitions.
 A short documentary about Melanie and her exhibition “Remains To Be Seen” was produced in 2019 by CBC the Exhibitionist. .